napari/docs/docs/roadmaps/active_roadmap.md

 ### Vision

-napari's vision is to make exploration, annotation, and analysis of multidimensional data seamless for both Python experts and non-Python users alike.
+napari's vision is to make exploration, annotation, and analysis of multidimensional image data seamless for both Python and non-Python users alike.

 ### Founding principles